solr-cool/solr-bmax-queryparser/README.md

 ### 1. Parsing the user query

+The contents of the `q` parameter are stuffed into the query analyzer of the configured `queryParsingFieldType`.
+The configured tokenizer tokenizes the input string and the configured analyzer could be used to remove stopwords (see example below).

 ### 2. Discovering synonyms (optional)

+Each token emitted from the `queryParsingFieldType`s query analyzer is placed in the `synonymFieldType` (if configured).
+Use the field's query analyzer to look up synonyms (see below).

 ### 3. Discovering boost and penalize terms (optional)

+The tokens emitted from the `queryParsingFieldType`s query analyzer are also put into the `boostUpFieldType` and the `boostDownFieldType` to discover boost terms.
+In contrast to synonyms, boost terms are not used to widen the search result, they are used to do a boosting or penalizing inside the result documents.

 ### Building the query

+The tokens extracted from the configured field types are composed into a single lucene query.

+--> synonyms

+--> boost up terms (weight)

+--> rerank

 ## Installing the component